 Grapes are hand harvested in October, usually under sunny skies and cool nights.
 Harvesting the fruit at optimum ripeness for each varietal is a key strategy.
 The grapes are carefully nursed from the field to the tank or barrel.
 Red wines may require a cold soak for several days while whites are pressed and fermented immediately so that the vibrant fruit flavours are preserved in steel tanks.

 Rosehall Run has a robust French barrel program housed in our 7,200 sq ft gravity-fed barrel cellar nestled deep into the limestone.
 Each barrel is selected by Dan to ensure wines are not overpowered by the oak that plays a supporting role in his portfolio.
 Prior to bottling each barrel is selected individually and blended through a series of trials resulting in the final blend.
-Minimal handling ensures that the wine has retained the natural texture and flavor that emerged from the barrel.

 “Sullivan strives for his wine to be a narrative of the earth, climate and weather of Prince Edward County.
 Every vintage holds a ‘new story’ and doing that story justice, by spending time on the grounds of the vineyard, is what grounds and motivates his work, he says.
 He only wants to tell it like it is, to the best of his abilities, and ‘work with something in a really natural kind of way and express its true character’."
 From VINES Magazine